spring-media/minimap.js/README.md

 });
 ```

-When an image url is defined, the selected element will be rendered as an image.
+The selected element will be rendered as an image when `imageUrl` is set.

 `backgroundColor: string`: